 Do: Try a Warm Washcloth

 A much safer alternative for cleaning your ears is to use a wet washcloth instead.
 All you have to do is use a warm and wet washcloth and clean the outside part of your ear.
 This can even be done after safely using cotton swabs, too.
 Once you are finished, use another washcloth to dry your ears.
+This is a good, proactive way to keep your ears clear and help prevent an ear infection.

 Don’t: Ear Candles